 Registrant's regulated business is capital intensive and requires considerable capital resources.
 A portion of these capital resources is provided by internally generated cash flows from operations.
-AWR anticipates that interest expense will increase due to the need for additional external capital to fund its construction program, and increases in market interest rates.
-AWR believes that costs associated with capital used to fund construction at GSWC will continue to be recovered through water and electric rates charged to customers.
 AWR funds its operating expenses and pays dividends on its outstanding Common Shares primarily through dividends from GSWC.
 The ability of GSWC to pay dividends to AWR is restricted by California law.
-Under these restrictions, approximately \$190.9 million was available on June 30, 2016 to pay dividends to AWR.
+Under these restrictions, approximately \$208.7 million was available on September 30, 2016 to pay dividends to AWR.

 When necessary, Registrant obtains funds from external sources in the capital markets and through bank borrowings.
-Access to external financing on reasonable terms depends on the credit ratings of AWR and GSWC and current business conditions, including that of the water utility industry in general as well as conditions in the debt or equity capital markets.
-AWR also has access to a \$100.0 million revolving credit facility which expires in May 2018.
-AWR may elect to increase the aggregate commitment by up to an additional \$50.0 million.
-AWR borrows under this facility and provides funds to its subsidiaries, GSWC and ASUS, in support of their operations.
-Any amounts owed to AWR for borrowings by GSWC under this facility are included in intercompany payables on GSWC's balance sheet.
-The interest rate charged to GSWC and other affiliates is sufficient to cover AWR's interest expense under the credit facility.
-As of June 30, 2016, there were \$63.5 million in borrowings outstanding under this facility and \$10.4 million of letters of credit outstanding.
-As of June 30, 2016, AWR had \$26.1 million available to borrow under the credit facility.
+Access to external financing on reasonable terms depends on the credit ratings of AWR and GSWC and current business conditions, including that of the water utility industry in general, as well as conditions in the debt or equity capital markets.
+AWR anticipates that interest expense will increase due to the need for additional external capital to fund its construction program, and increases in market interest rates.
+AWR believes that costs associated with capital used to fund construction at GSWC will continue to be recovered through water and electric rates charged to customers.
+In addition, AWR has access to a syndicated credit facility, which expires in May 2018.
+As of September 30, 2016, AWR had access to \$100 million under this syndicated credit facility.
+In October 2016, AWR elected to increase the aggregate commitment by an additional \$50 million as permitted under the terms of the facility agreement.
+AWR can borrow up to \$150 million under the revised facility and provide funds to its subsidiaries, GSWC and ASUS, in support of their operations.
+The interest rate charged to GSWC and ASUS is sufficient to cover AWR's interest expense under the revolving credit facility.
+As of September 30, 2016, there were \$77.0 million in borrowings outstanding under this facility and \$10.4 million of letters of credit outstanding.

 In April 2016, Standard & Poor's Rating Services ("S&P") affirmed the A+ credit rating and stable outlook on both AWR and GSWC.
 S&P's debt ratings range from AAA (highest rating possible) to D (obligation is in default).
 In December 2015, Moody's Investors Service ("Moody's") affirmed its A2 rating with a stable outlook for GSWC.
 Securities ratings are not recommendations to buy, sell or hold a security and are subject to change or withdrawal at any time by the rating agency.
 Registrant believes that AWR's sound capital structure and A+ credit rating, combined with its financial discipline, will enable AWR to access the debt and equity markets.
 However, unpredictable financial market conditions in the future may limit its access or impact the timing of when to access the market, in which case, Registrant may choose to temporarily reduce its capital spending.
-During the six months ended June 30, 2016, GSWC incurred \$63.3 million in company-funded capital expenditures.
-During 2016, GSWC's company-funded capital expenditures are estimated to be approximately \$95 million, which may change once a decision is issued by the CPUC on the pending water rate case.
+During the nine months ended September 30, 2016, GSWC incurred \$94.5 million in company-funded capital expenditures.
+During 2016, GSWC's company-funded capital expenditures are estimated to be approximately \$105 to \$115 million.